boobaGreen/FOODS2IMPACT/README.md

 export type TUser = {
   name: string; // The name of the user
   singleGamePoints: number; // The points the user has scored in a single game
-  level: number; // The current level of the user in the game };
+  level: number; // The current level of the user in the game (min level 1,max level 3) };
 ```